+Watch every single one of IMDB’s top 100 films.
 See how I’m getting on with this one here.
 This means full-attention watching.
 No split-screening.
 100% attention, beginning to end, which means I’m having to re-watch some I’d technically already seen.
 This has already added SO much to my film knowledge – I’m really enjoying going through the list.
 And it means I never have to wonder what to watch.

+Read every single book on Waterstones’ ‘50 books to read before you die’ list.
+Except the Bible.
 See how I’m progressing here.
 I’ve edited the list a bit, because Waterstones counts the Lord of the Rings, His Dark Materials and the Harry Potter series as one book each when they’re far from it – if I did all the ones on the original list, it’d actually be 61 books.
 I’ve also removed the Bible.
 This means it’s actually a list of 49, so I might add one more book if I have time.

+Write the first chapter of my first novel.
 I’ve been putting this off for longer than I can remember.
 Get on it, girl.

+Go on holiday on my own, outside the UK.
 I don’t know how I’m going to do this with my total lack of finances and the fact that I have a cat, but it’s on the list, so now I have to do it.
 Update: currently planning a trip to Amsterdam in November.

 Donate bone marrow.

 This one’s out of my hands because it depends if I get a match.
 I’ve signed up as a donor with Anthony Nolan, and I’m hoping I’ll get the opportunity to help someone.
 This item was originally ‘donate my eggs to a childless couple’ but sadly I’m a carrier for Cystic Fibrosis, so I was rejected.
 If I can’t donate bone marrow, I will donate blood at least 4 times before my birthday (you’re only allowed to do it every 3 months).
 I’m going to do this anyway, but if I can’t donate marrow, I’ll allow the blood donations to stand in.

 Start and finish a course of dance lessons.

 I tried salsa and bachata but they’re not for me, so I need to try some other styles and choose a course.

 Start and finish a course of singing lessons.

 Three hour-long lessons completed!
 7 to go.

+Sew something.
 I have no idea how to sew properly.
 I’ll probably need a sewing machine for this one, which would be kind of cool to own.

 Update: since people keep telling me they’ve achieved this one by hemming their jeans, I mean actually sew an entirely new thing.

+Throw a really amazing party and not cancel it.
 I have a bad habit of cancelling parties at the last minute.
 I’ll probably save this one for my 30th birthday party.

 It is a sad fact that I have never been to any of these doorstep countries.

+Be an extra in something.
 Ideally the kind of extra that gets to stand next to Christian Bale.
 Oh, fine, just behind him then.

 Learn to cook 3 new dishes.

+Learn to make 3 new desserts.
 I will provide photographic and possibly edible proof.